Connection to California

 In 1837, Mark Hopkins (Jr.) studied law then moved through several business ventures.
 When the California “Gold Rush” began, Hopkins created (together with 26 other men) a company whose business was to ship goods to California.
 Hopkins accompanied the goods arriving in San Francisco in August 1849.
 He opened a store in Placerville, California but neither that nor a wholesale grocery store succeeded.

 In 1855 Hopkins and Collis P. Huntington opened a hardware and iron business in Sacramento.
-In 1861, he was the oldest of four partners (Hopkins, Huntington, Leland Stanford, Charles Crawford) to found the Central Pacific Railroad, part of the first transcontinental railroad.
+In 1861, he was the oldest of four partners (Hopkins, Huntington, Leland Stanford, Charles Carter) to found the Central Pacific Railroad, part of the first transcontinental railroad.

 In 1875, he began having an ornate mansion built on San Francisco’s Nob Hill but died in 1878 before the mansion was completed.
 The mansion burned in the San Francisco earthquake/fire.
 The Intercontinental Mark Hopkins Hotel was built on the site in 1926.